GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/10.191-200/04.The-King-Shall-Come/docs.md

 ---
+title: |
-title: 194.
-The King Shall Come
+    194. The King Shall Come - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 194.
+The King Shall Come.
+The King shall come when morning dawns And light triumphant breaks, When beauty gilds the eastern hills And life to joy awakes.
+    keywords:  |
-    keywords: Church Hymnal, The King Shall Come, The King shall come when morning dawns,
+        Church Hymnal 1941, adventhymnals, advent hymnals, The King Shall Come, The King shall come when morning dawns.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 194. THE KING SHALL COME
+####  Church Hymnal 1941,

 ```txt

 1.
 The King shall come when morning dawns
 And light triumphant breaks,